Pumpkin Soup

 Instructions

-- Cut the pumpkin in half, from top to bottom, remove seeds and fibrous strands (stringy bits).
-The seeds can be kept and toasted if desired (recipe below).
+- Cut the pumpkin in half from top to bottom.
+Scoop out the seeds and fibrous strands (the stringy bits).

-- Meanwhile in a large pot bring the stock to boiling point and turn off the heat and put a lid on the pot.
+- In a large pot, bring the vegetable stock to a boil, then turn off the heat and cover with a lid.

 - Serve fresh from the pot with toasted pumpkin seeds and a drizzle of pumpkin oil.